Robust Hamiltonicity in families of Dirac graphs: Proof of the non-extremal case

-Thus, in the event $\cE(F_{abs}, F',Q)$, $n_l(Q)$ counts the number of vertices in $V_l$ that are spanned by $F'$ while $m_l(Q)$ counts the number of edges spanned by $F'$ that receive a color from $C_l$ (equivalently, they are spanned by $\cP_l$).
+Thus, in the event $\cE(F_{abs}, F',Q)$, the quantity $n_l(Q)$ counts the number of vertices in $V_l$ that are not the first vertex of a path and are spanned by $F'$, while $m_l(Q)$ counts the number of edges spanned by $F'$ that receive a color from $C_l$ (equivalently, they are spanned by $\cP_l$ but not $\cP_{l-1}$).
 Then,

 By \Cref{lem:vortex}, the probability of the event $\cE(F_{abs}, F',Q)$ is at most